 These options are much more affordable than the 15-inch MacBook Pro, although it lacks ports and power in comparison.

-Design: The laptop feels pretty light for its size, weighing nearly 3.4 pounds and measuring 13.4 x 9.6 x .57 inches.
-The trackpad has an incredibly smooth feel to it, and the keys offer plenty of travel due to how quiet they are.
+Design: The laptop feels light, weighing nearly 3.4 pounds and measuring 13.4 x 9.6 x .57 inches.
+The trackpad has an incredibly smooth feel, and the keys offer plenty of travel due to their quietness.
 The touch display is pretty nice, and the 2,496 x 1,664 resolution is overall quite sharp.
-It does, however, lack graphics and has only two ports which can be a bit frustrating.
+However, it lacks graphics and has only two ports which can be a bit frustrating.

 Performance: This model is more than capable of both basic and intense computing tasks.
 It’s also quite the powerhouse for playing video.
 The Surface Laptop 3 also can last nearly a whole workday, putting it in our top 4 if your concern is battery life.